KauzClay/docs-tap/scst-scan/install-trivy-integration.hbs.md

 {{> 'partials/scst-scan/scan-1-0-deprecation' }}

-Trivy is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on the VMware Project Repository instead of `tanzu.packages.broadcom.com`.
+Trivy is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on `tanzu.packages.broadcom.com`.

 For information about supported registries, see the registry's documentation.